 Cold packs

 Ice is a great natural anaesthetic that helps relieve pain and controls swelling.
-Apply ice packs or a bag of frozen peas wrapped in a wet thin towel to your ankle for up to 15 minutes every few hours.
+Apply ice packs or a bag of frozen peas wrapped in a wet thin towel to your injured area for up to 15 minutes every few hours.

 Rest and elevation